Oxford Green Week will feature sustainability, electric vehicles, zero waste, plastics, football, and more as part of this year’s headline events.

 Oxford Green Week is organised by the City Council and partners, Community Action Groups Project- CAG Oxfordshire, Good Food Oxford, Oxford Brookes University, Berks, Bucks and Oxon Wildlife Trust, University of Oxford, and Oxford Festival of the Arts.

-Jo Colwell, Oxford City Council’s Environmental Sustainability Manager, said: “This year’s line for up Oxford Green Week aims to continue the success of previous years and to highlight the ways in which residents in Oxford can get involved in taking local action against climate change.
-We have been working together with Green Week event organisers throughout the city to deliver an exciting range of events for everyone to enjoy.”
+Jo Colwell, Oxford City Council’s Environmental Sustainability Manager, said: “This year’s line for up Oxford Green Week aims to continue the success of previous years and to highlight the ways in which Oxford residents can get involved in taking local action against climate change.
+We have been working together with event organisers throughout the city to deliver an exciting range of events that everyone can enjoy.”

 Nicole Lazarus, Head of One Planet Living at Bioregional, said: “We are thrilled that this year’s Oxford Green Week is centred on One Planet Living: a sustainability framework to help create a happier, healthier, and greener future.
 With the amazing successes of One Planet Oxfordshire – a project to create and implement a county-wide, stakeholder-led sustainability action plan – we think it’s the perfect time to celebrate!
 Join us on 11 June at Tap Social for our free One Planet Party, where we’ll have live music, canapés provided by a food surplus caterer, and the chance to see our finalised action plan.
 Even if you haven’t been involved in the project so far we’d love to have you along, to be inspired by what other Oxfordshire organisations have been doing, and to have a good time.”

 Alexandra Mates, Recycling Promotions Officer, Oxford Direct Services, said: “I’m delighted that this year we could join our forces with Oxford Green Week.
-They are both good initiatives that demonstrate the hard work done by our teams and by other green groups across the city towards zero waste, a sustainable economy, and a stable climate.”
+This is a great initiative that demonstrates the hard work done by our teams and by other green groups across the city towards zero waste, a sustainable economy, and a stable climate.
+We hope people can come to our free zero waste festival to help get inspired with ideas how to reduce waste”

 Find out more about Oxford Green Week, and to see the latest events in the programme, go to: oxfordgreenweek.org